Dry ice, containers and overworked doctors: Olympic hurdles for Japan's vaccine roll-out | Health

 Dry ice, containers and overworked doctors: Olympic hurdles for Japan's vaccine roll-out

 Prime Minister Yoshihide Suga has said vaccines are critical to holding a successful Olympics after last year's delay.
-The first shots for medical workers are planned at the end of February, leaving just 145 days until the start of the Games on July 23.
-Japan will need to deliver about 870,000 injections a day to inoculate half its population by then, with each person needing two shots of the vaccine.
+The first shots for medical workers are planned for the end of February, leaving just 145 days until the start of the Games on July 23.
+Japan will need to deliver about 870,000 injections a day to inoculate half its population by then, with each person needing two shots.

-"Though we're extremely hopeful about the vaccine, it is still difficult to forecast how widespread and effective vaccinations will be in time for the Olympics," he said.
-Companies that specialise in moving medicines say there may not be enough specialised containers to transport the Pfizer Inc vaccine, which has to be stored at minus 75 degrees Celsius, much colder than standard freezers.

-A government source told Reuters that officials did not begin assessing whether there were enough containers or dry ice to pack freezer boxes until late last year.
+A government source told Reuters that officials only began assessing whether there were enough containers or dry ice to pack them late last year.
 Japan's vaccination tsar, Taro Kono, outlined the scale of the challenge last week.
-The coordination of medical workers, transport, freezer production, needle disposal and dealing with local governments are handled by different ministries, he said on Twitter.
+The coordination of medical workers, transport, freezer production, needle disposal, and dealing with local governments are handled by different ministries, he said on Twitter.

-Medical staff, already exhausted from caring for a third, deadly wave of infections, will need to be mobilised to give out shots.
-The vaccine is still not approved, although that is widely expected by the middle of next month.
-Ahead of that, the health ministry on Wednesday carried out a mock inoculation exercise in a college gym in Kawasaki, 17 miles (27 km) south of Tokyo.
+Medical staff, already exhausted from caring for a third, deadly wave of infections, will need to be mobilized to give out shots of the still unapproved vaccine.
+Ahead of those first jabs, Japan's health ministry on Wednesday carried out mock inoculations in a nursing school gym in Kawasaki, in Kanagawa prefecture.

-DRY ICE Japan has purchased enough Pfizer vaccines to inoculate 72 million people, more than half its population.
-The government is buying some 20,000 speciality coolers and sourcing massive quantities of dry ice for its transportation.
+There, nurses led yellow-vest clad volunteers into booths for mock injections and then left them in a waiting area for 30 minutes to check for allergic reactions.
+With five nurses, the facility could deal with around 30 patients per hour and would open and close depending on vaccine supplies, according to officials.

+"I hope this drill can serve as an example that can be used or adapted elsewhere around the country," Kawasaki mayor Norihiko Fukuda told reporters.
+Opposition Democratic Party for the People leader Yuichiro Tamaki, who has pressed Kono and Suga for a vaccine schedule, predicted that only a fifth of Japan's population may be vaccinated in time for the Olympics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)